Central African Republic & South Sudan Tours.

 International flights are not included (apart from the propellor plane flight into Dzanga Sangha national park of course).
 Please understand, the flights can’t be priced in.
 Some people may come all the way from Australia, whereas some may already live in Africa.
 So the flights can’t be included fairly.

-If you’re doing both South Sudan and the Central African Republic tour, I’ll confirm whether we are flying via Ethiopia or Kenya to get from Juba to Bangui once you have signed up.
-Right now, connecting flights right now are about 700GBP/$950, just so you’re aware.
+If you’re doing both South Sudan and the Central African Republic tour, I’ll send you the flights I booked (Juba to Addis August 26th, Addis to Bangui August 28th – both with Ethiopian Air) once you have signed up.
+Right now, connecting flights right now are about 790GBP/$990, just so you’re aware.
+And you can book those independently yourself.

 I’ll send you those flight details when booked, and you can book on the same flight as me.
-It’s looking like Juba, South Sudan to Addis Ababa on August 26th.
+So Juba, South Sudan to Addis Ababa on August 26th.
 Then 2 nights in Addis.
 Then Addis to Bangui, CAR on August 28th.

 How about Dates and Prices?